6 Best Ham substitutes

 Chicken or Turkey

-Both chicken and turkey can serve as excellent substitutes for ham.
+Both chicken and turkey can serve as excellent country ham substitute.
 They provide a similar texture and can be prepared in various ways to mimic the flavors and appearance of ham.

 Chicken breast or thigh meat can be used as a substitute for ham.
 It is leaner and milder in flavor compared to ham, but it can be seasoned or marinated to enhance its taste.
 Roasting, grilling, or smoking chicken can help achieve a more ham-like texture and flavor.